 These constraints become stronger with increasing $m_a$ and become the strongest for $m_a\sim\mathcal{O}(1)$~keV.

 For large enough masses, the cosmological constraints are also typically stronger than those from colliders and astrophysics.
 Cosmology provides the most stringent constraints on LFC axion couplings to taus and muons for axion masses above about 0.1 and 0.3~eV, respectively.
-The lower bounds on $f/|C_\tau|$ and $f/|C_\mu|$ range from about $10^4$ and $10^7$~GeV, respectively, for $m_a\sim\mathcal{O}(0.1)$~eV up to about $10^8$~GeV for $m_a\sim\mathcal{O}(1)$~keV, where the axion contribution to warm DM is strongly constrained by Ly-$\alpha$ forest.
+The lower bounds on $f/|C_\tau|$ and $f/|C_\mu|$ range from about $10^4$ and $10^7$~GeV, respectively, for $m_a\sim\mathcal{O}(0.1)$~eV up to about $10^8$~GeV for $m_a\sim\mathcal{O}(1)$~keV, where the additional strong constraints on axion are expected from Ly-$\alpha$ forest.
 The constraints on axion-electron couplings are not competitive with astrophysical constraints and the lower bound from cosmology on $f/|C_e|$ varies from about $10^6$~GeV for very light axions up to about $10^7$~GeV for $m_a\sim\mathcal{O}(1)$~keV.

 For LFV axion couplings we found the lower cosmological bound on $f/|C_{\tau e}|$ and $f/|C_{\tau \mu}|$ to be stronger than the collider limits from Belle-II for axion masses above about 0.3~eV and this bound exceeds $10^9$~GeV for $m_a\sim\mathcal{O}(1)$~keV.
 Since the collider bounds on LFV axion couplings to muon and electron are very strong, cosmology cannot compete with them for light axions, but for axion masses above about 100~eV cosmological constraints become stronger and the lower bound on $f/|C_{\mu e}|$ exceeds $10^9$~GeV for $m_a\sim\mathcal{O}(1)$~keV.